crpmax/mc-bots/README.md

 - ✅ Use SOCKS4 or SOCKS5 proxies from file or URL
 - ✅ Receive colored or noncolored chat
 - ✅ Set connection delay
-- ✅ Set message or command on join
+- ✅ Set messages or commands on join
 - ✅ Generate random or real looking nicknames or load from file
 - ✅ Online (premium) account support with login using Microsoft OAuth - only for migrated accounts
+- ✅ Control all or selected bots

 ## 📖 Usage
 Minimal Java version: 8